HaoWeiHe/Multi-label-classification/README.md

 ## What's New
-1.1 Observation/anlysis the dataset before diving in.
+1.1 Observation/anlysis the dataset before diving in

 ## Observation
 - Generate descriptive statistics